 “Our real teacher has been and still is the embryo, who is, incidentally, the only teacher who is always right.” - Dr. Viktor Hamburger

 The neural crest is a highly migratory, multipotent stem cell population that contributes to a variety of tissues in the developing embryo - including a significant portion of the peripheral nervous system - and is critically important for craniofacial development as a whole.
-In addition, the neural crest-derived sympathetic lineage can give rise to neuroblastomas, the most common type of cancer in the first year of human life.
-Intriguingly, neuroblastomas share many common features - both genetic and phenotypic - with the neural crest, and over 60% of neuroblastomas metastasize in a manner reminiscent of neural crest migration.
+In addition, neural crest-derived cells can give rise to neuroblastoma, the most common type of cancer in the first year of human life.
+Intriguingly, neuroblastomas share many common features - both genetic and phenotypic - with the neural crest, and over 60% of neuroblastomas metastasize, with migratory behavior reminiscent of neural crest migration.

-Our work has revealed a novel contribution of the cranial neural crest to olfactory sensory neurons (an unexpected fate switch as opposed to the expected formation of craniofacial mesenchyme) via dynamic, precisely orchestrated cell migration and differentiation (Saxena et al., eLife 2013).
+Our previous work has revealed a novel contribution of the cranial neural crest to olfactory sensory neurons (an unexpected fate as opposed to the expected formation of craniofacial mesenchyme) via dynamic, precisely orchestrated cell migration and differentiation (Saxena et al., eLife 2013).
 Now, we are working to further uncover the molecular, cellular, and system-wide changes underlying this intricate developmental process, including how two tightly intermingled populations (neural crest- and placode-derived) communicate and assemble during olfactory organogenesis and what role is played in olfactory development by the surrounding neural crest-derived mesenchymal nasal cavity.
 Additionally, we have crossed multiple transgenic lines into the pigmentation-deficient Casper background.
-This setup permits live imaging and precise, two-photon laser-based perturbation of stem cell movement/differentiation in juveniles and adults (as done previously with embryos using custom-designed molds).
+This setup permits live imaging and precise, two-photon laser-based perturbation of stem cell movement/differentiation in juveniles and adults.
 Inflicting injury and tracking recovery via live imaging allows for an in-depth look at regeneration.
-We are examining where adult stem cells reside, how they reenter the cell cycle and migrate to form neurons and mesenchymal derivatives, and which molecular pathways are conserved in adult regeneration vis-à-vis embryonic development.
-Eventually, we will also use these tools to shed light on the understudied field of in vivo metastatic migration with the goal of discovering new inhibitors of cancer metastasis.
-Given the poor clinical prognosis post-metastasis, inhibiting migration and thus restricting malignant cells to their point of origin may prove hugely effective at improving patient outcomes.
+We are examining where stem cells reside, how they reenter the cell cycle and migrate to form neurons and mesenchymal derivatives, and which molecular pathways are conserved in adult regeneration vis-à-vis embryonic development.
+We are also using these tools to shed light on the understudied field of in vivo metastatic migration with the goal of discovering new inhibitors of cancer metastasis.
+Given the poor clinical prognosis post-metastasis, inhibiting migration and thus restricting malignant cells to their point of origin may prove highly effective at improving patient outcomes.

-As suggested above, neural crest and placodal progenitor cells communicate actively with their craniofacial surroundings to cooperatively guide olfactory development.
-Therefore, rather than study individual cells in vitro where context is missing, our approach makes use of live zebrafish - and other species as necessary - to provide a system-wide overview of frontonasal development, i.e. how neighboring cells and signaling molecules interact with and influence each other over space and time in their natural environment.
+Neural crest and placodal progenitor cells communicate actively with their craniofacial surroundings to cooperatively guide olfactory development.
+Therefore, rather than study cells in vitro where context is missing, our approach makes use of live vertebrates to yield a system-wide overview of frontonasal development, i.e. how cells and signaling molecules interact with and influence each other over space and time.
 These data are compiled using molecular, genetic, and physical (laser-induced) perturbation combined with high-resolution imaging and downstream quantitative analysis.
-Our imaging toolset includes the use of lattice light-sheet (LLS), a novel derivative of Bessel plane SR-SIM developed by Dr. Eric Betzig's group at HHMI Janelia Research Campus.
-Our collaborative imaging of zebrafish neural crest and the olfactory system has produced the highest spatiotemporal resolution to date in live vertebrates (Warrier et al., In Prep).
-The core advantage of LLS lies in obtaining multiple scales and types of data - e.g., cell-cell interactions, subcellular localization, and cytoskeletal dynamics - while maintaining developmental fidelity, and the high resolution in all four dimensions allows for accurate tracking of cell migration and axon pathfinding, among other processes (see Videos for examples).Thus, by studying developmental and regenerative biology completely in vivo, we aim to gain translationally relevant insights into how neurons, supporting cells, and the surrounding craniofacial mesenchyme are formed, how complex three-dimensional organs are assembled in embryos and maintained in adults, and how neural crest migration and cancer metastasis are commonly regulated.
+Our imaging toolkit includes the regular use of confocal, light sheet, and lattice light sheet (LLS) microscopy.
+LLS, a novel derivative of Bessel plane SR-SIM developed by Dr. Eric Betzig's group at HHMI Janelia Research Campus, has a core advantage of obtaining multiple scales and types of data - e.g., cell-cell interactions, subcellular localization, and cytoskeletal dynamics - while maintaining developmental fidelity, and its high resolution in all four dimensions allows for accurate tracking, segmentation, and analysis of multicellular behavior (see Videos for examples).By studying developmental, regenerative, and cancer biology completely in vivo, we aim to uncover translationally relevant insights into how neurons are formed, how complex neuronal networks are assembled and maintained, and how neural crest migration and cancer metastasis are commonly regulated.